-Uganda: Stepping up Male Circumcision to Fight HIV
+Uganda: Stepping Up Male Circumcision to Fight HIV

-Male circumcision is said to reduce a man's risk of contracting HIV by 60% Uganda is making an effort to revive this procedures, which went into decline because of a lack of equipment.
+Male circumcision is said to reduce a man's risk of contracting HIV by 60 percent.
+Uganda is making an effort to revive these procedures, which recently went into decline.
 Frank Yiga reports from Kampala.

 As he prepares to circumcise 25-year-old Paul Katende, the doctor unpacks his surgical instruments one by one: scissors, syringes, blades and other tools.
 They were making the young man visibly nervous: "I am already scared of going into that room, eh!" he said.

 He thought he would take two months to heal.
 "That is too long for someone like me.
 I have to move, I have to walk, I have to do everything," he told DW.
 Doctors say recovery takes between ten days and two weeks.
-Anyway, Katande said he wanted to play it safe.
-"The good thing is, the infections I have been getting will all reduce, as will the risk of getting HIV, because it is what the government, says haven't you heard?"
+Anyway, Katende said he wanted to play it safe.
+"The good thing is, the infections I have been getting will all reduce, as will the risk of getting HIV, because it is what the government says, haven't you heard?"

 Lessening the risk